Sapphire Quick Facts

-Sapphires are considered one of the “big three” in the jewelry world, the others being emerald and ruby.
-The corundum family includes “fancy sapphires” that come in every color in the spectrum, as well as gray, black and brown.
-Sapphires can be “parti-colored” or a combination of hues and some contain a color change effect going from blue in daylight to purple in incandescent lighting.
+Sapphire is a precious gemstone and considered one of the “big three” in the jewelry world, the others being emerald and ruby.
+A variety of the mineral corundum, sapphires consist of aluminum oxide with trace amounts of iron, chromium, vanadium or magnesium.
 Corundum can also show a phenomenon called asterism, where a six-ray star pattern appears across a cabochon-cut stone’s curved surface.
 These are referred to as star sapphires.

-Sapphire is a durable gemstone perfect for daily wear.
+Sapphire is a durable gemstone that can stand up to daily wear.
 Although there are no special precautions that need to be taken with this gemstone, they still need to be handled with care.
 All gems will scratch and abrade if they are not taken care of properly.

 Clean with a gentle solution made specifically for jewelry.
-Borsheims also offers small “ultrasonic” cleaners that clean your jewelry with high-frequencies.
-It is important to have your jewelry professionally cleaned and checked three to four times a year.
+Borsheims also offers small “ultrasonic” cleaners that clean your jewelry with high frequencies.
+It is important to have your sapphire jewelry professionally cleaned and checked three to four times a year.
 When not worn, sapphire jewelry should be stored in a jewelry box lined with soft fabric.